Skip to main content

 Angular Acceleration

-Angular acceleration is the rate of change of angular velocity over time, typically expressed in radians per second squared (rad/s²).
+Angular acceleration is the rate of change of angular velocity over time, typically denoted as α.
 It can be calculated by taking the derivative of the angular velocity function with respect to time.
-In this problem, finding the angular acceleration involves differentiating the given function ω_z(t) to understand how the rotation speed of the fan blade changes over time.
+In this case, finding α as a function of time will provide insight into how the rotation speed of the fan blade is changing.

 Recommended video: